Blue Badge Scheme in Midlothian

 Applicants completing Section 3 may be invited to an “Independent Mobility Assessment” with a medical professional appointed by the Council.
 Assessments do not involve any physical examination.
 The applicant can take a spouse or companion with them for support.

 All assessments in Midlothian take place at Bonnyrigg Health Centre.
-You will receive a letter from the Travel Team giving you a date and time to attend.
-If you cannot make the appointment, please let the Travel Team know as soon as possible as they may be able to offer your time slot to someone else.
-A couple of assessment sessions are held each month and most Section 3 applicants are seen within four to six weeks.
+You will receive a letter from the Travel Permits and Passes Team giving you a date and time to attend the assessment.
+If you cannot make the appointment, please let the Travel Permits and Passes Team know as soon as possible as they may be able to offer your time slot to someone else.
+A couple of assessment sessions are held each month and most Section 3 applicants are seen within four to six weeks although certain times of the year see a higher demand.

-The doctor will decide to accept or reject the application.
-You will be notified of the result by the Travel Team by email, phone or letter.
+The Medical Professional will decide to accept or reject the application.
+You will be notified of the result by the Travel Permits and Passes Team by email, phone or letter.
 If your application is accepted, you will need to make arrangements to pay the £20 Blue Badge fee.
 If the application is rejected, you will be advised of the appeal procedure if you are unhappy with the outcome.

-A new pilot scheme is running from April 2016 to March 2017 for those with a Mental Disorder or Cognitive Impairment.
-The Scottish Government has introduced an experimental addition to the Blue Badge scheme.
-Dedicated paper forms BB 003 for the pilot scheme, along with any of the other forms mentioned in this article, are available at all Midlothian libraries, main Council offices, health centres at Pathhead and Penicuik, the Midlothian Community Hospital and the Rosewell Development Trust.
+Extension of the Blue Badge scheme to include those with a Mental Disorder or Cognitive Impairment.
+By the Scottish Government in 2016.
+Use the seperate form for this Blue Badge, forms BB 003 these are available at all Midlothian libraries, main Council offices, health centres at Pathhead and Penicuik, the Midlothian Community Hospital and the Rosewell Development Trust.

-Completed forms should be sent to the Travel Team at:
+Completed forms should be posted to the Travel Team at:

 Midlothian Council Travel Team